raif-s-naffah/ogc-cql2/README.md

 ### Tests not implemented yet

-Some tests, which teexercisest filter expressions with AND, OR, and NOT including sub-expressions of 4 predicates are not implemented yet.
+Some tests, which exercise filter expressions with AND, OR, and NOT including sub-expressions of 4 predicates are not implemented yet.
 Those are:

 * A.6.6.
 Conformance Test 24: `/conf/accent-insensitive-comparison/logical`,
 * A.7.3.
 Conformance Test 27: `/conf/basic-spatial-functions/logical`,